 9. Ease Back Into It

 To get the full effect of your perfect vacation, give yourself time to unwind properly when you get home.
 If possible, try to take an extra day or two before you jump right back into routine and head back to work.
-Not only will this give you a jumpstart on that post-holiday laundry, it will give you extra hours to bask in that post-vacation glow.
+Not only will this give you a jumpstart on that post-holiday laundry, but it will also give you extra hours to bask in that post-vacation glow.
 Think about it.
 When you’ve only got a few days or weeks out of the entire year to holiday, you should keep that vibe going as long as possible.